-The Office of the Provost cordially invites you to come hear our distinguished faculty speak about their research.
-Panel moderated by Katherine Dabbour, Associate Dean, Oviatt Library.
+The Office of the Provost cordially invited the CSUN community to hear our distinguished faculty speak about their research.
+Panel was moderated by Katherine Dabbour, Associate Dean, Oviatt Library.
 Read more about the Academic Affairs Research Fellows Program.

 - Dr. Jinah Kim (Communication Studies, Mike Curb College of Arts, Media, and Communication) — Unruly Dead Across the Transpacific